joseterrera/markov-machine/readme.md

 Basically, that is how we make a new paragraph.
 There are small details that go great lenghts to make our paragraph more realistic, like keeping uppercase after a question mark or exclamation mark.

+### Algorithm:
+  - Break down sentence into a list of words
+  - Build a key-value table:
+    - The keys will be words and the value will be a list of words.
+    - Go through every words in the supplied text
+    - Populate the table as follows:
+      1. As you go through the words, place the current word as a key in the table
+      2. Look ahead to the next word
+        a.
+If there is no next word, place a `null` value in the list of words associate to the current word.
+We are finished building our table.
+        b.
+If there is a next word, place that word in the associated list.
+      3. Go to the next word and repeat until all words in the supplied text have been used.
+  - Build a new sentence:
+    - Create an empty paragraph array
+    - Grab a random word from the list of words, call it CURRENT_WORD
+    - Check that CURRENT_WORD on the table that we created
+    - Does it have a null value or does it have a list of words or one word attached to it?
+      - If no, then we are done
+      - if yes, then
+          - add the CURRENT_WORD to the empty paragraph
+          - grab a random word from the values associated to that CURRENT_WORD
+          - make that random word your new CURRENT_WORD and repeat this last question until we are done

+    - Join the new paragraph and make it a string.
+    - Address issues of Capitalization after a period.